Egyptian nationalism: Late 19th century

-Both the Arabic language and the ancient Egyptian language are Afroasiatic languages.
+Both the Arabic language and the ancient Egyptian language are Afroasiatic languages sharing a common origin.
 The rule of Muhammad Ali of Egypt led Egypt to a more advanced level of industrialization in comparison with Egypt's neighbors, along with more discoveries of relics of ancient Egyptian civilization.
 The Urabi movement in the 1870s and 1880s was the first major Egyptian nationalist movement that demanded an end to the alleged despotism of the Muhammad Ali family and demanded curbing the growth of European influence in Egypt, it campaigned under the nationalist slogan of "Egypt for Egyptians".

 One of the key figures in opposing British rule was the Egyptian journalist Yaqub Sanu whose cartoons from 1870s onward satirizing first the Khedive, Ismail the Magnificent, and then Egypt's British rulers as bumbling buffoons were very popular in the 19th century.
 Sanu was the first to write in Egyptian Arabic, which was intended to appeal to a mass audience, and his cartoons could be easily understood by even the illiterate.
 Sanu had established the newspaper Abu-Naddara Zarqa, which was the first newspaper to use Egyptian Arabic in March 1877.
 One of his cartoons mocked Ismail the Magnificent for his fiscal extravagance which caused Egypt's bankruptcy in 1876, leading Ismail, who did not appreciate the cartoon, to order his arrest.
 Sanu fled to Paris, and continued to publish Abu-Naddara Zarqa there, with its issues being smuggled into Egypt until his death in 1912.

 The period between 1860 − 1940 was characterized by El-nahda, renaissance or rebirth.
 It is best known its renewed interest in Egyptian antiquity and the cultural achievements that were inspired by it.
 Along with this interest came an indigenous, Egypt-centered orientation, particularly among the Egyptian intelligentsia that would affect Egypt's autonomous development as a sovereign and independent nation-state.
 The first Egyptian renaissance intellectual was Rifa'a el-Tahtawi.
 In 1831, Tahtawi undertook a career in journalism, education and translation.
 Three of his published volumes were works of political and moral philosophy.
 In them he introduces his students to Enlightenment ideas such as secular authority and political rights and liberty; his ideas regarding how a modern civilized society ought to be and what constituted by extension a civilized or "good Egyptian"; and his ideas on public interest and the public good.

 Tahtawi was instrumental in sparking indigenous interest in Egypt's ancient heritage.
 He composed several poems in praise of Egypt and wrote two other general histories of the country.
 He also co-founded with his contemporary Ali Mubarak, the architect of the modern Egyptian school system.